 Buried at Leopoldsburg (British) War Cemetery, Limburg, Belgium. |

-In civilian life Edward Buttrum-Gardiner (recorded as 'R Buttram-Gardener' on the St Matthew's memorial) was a welder fitter, probably at Morris Motors in Cowley.
+In civilian life Edward Buttrum-Gardiner (recorded as 'R Buttram-Gardener' on the St Matthew's memorial) was a welder-fitter, probably at Morris Motors in Cowley.
 He had six younger sisters.
-During the War he joined the RAF Reserve and was stationed at Chedburgh in Suffolk.
-He and five of his six crew mates were killed when their Lancaster Bomber was hit by American anti-aircraft fire.
+During the war he joined the RAF Volunteer Reserve and was stationed at Chedburgh in Suffolk.
+He and five of his six crew mates were killed when their Lancaster bomber was hit by American anti-aircraft fire over Belgium.

 |

-Born and grew up at 88 Marlborough Road, Grandpont.
+Born and brought up at 88 Marlborough Road, Grandpont.

 Private with the 4th Battalion, Ox & Bucks Light Infantry, service no. 5384698.